Subject Codes Committee Charter (2023)

 Deliverables

-• Through its Thema working group, map 2022 BISAC codes to the current version of Thema.
+Through its Thema working group, map 2024 BISAC codes to the current version of Thema (1.5).

 Blockers

-A compelling proposal made to the committee prior to the close of the 2023 Edition in August 2023 may delay the edition until the committee can accommodate the proposal.
+A compelling proposal made to the committee prior to the close of the 2025 Edition may delay the edition until the committee can accommodate the proposal.
 A delay can occur if BISG membership or the BISG Board voices objection to one or more parts of the new edition, prompting modifications and a need to recirculate the draft.